jordantrizz/wpguide/hosting.md

 # Hosting
 This document is a means to remind myself of the hosting solutions available but also pointing out their technical infrastructure, function and performance.

+This is a work in progress and I'd like to better be able to display information as well as sort it accurately.
+Open to suggestons.

 <!--ts-->
    * [Hosting](hosting.md#hosting)
    * [Dedicated Cloud/VPS](hosting.md#dedicated-cloudvps)